-Create a custom task sequence with System Center Configuration Manager
+Create a custom task sequence with Configuration Manager

-When you create a custom task sequence in System Center Configuration Manager, it contains no task sequence steps.
-After you create the task sequence, you must edit it and add the task sequence steps you need.
+When you create a custom task sequence in Configuration Manager, it contains no task sequence steps.
+After you create the task sequence, edit it, and add the task sequence steps you need.

 Create a custom task sequence

-On the Home tab, in the Create group, click Create Task Sequence to start the Create Task Sequence Wizard.
+On the Home tab of the ribbon, in the Create group, select Create Task Sequence.
+This action starts the Create Task Sequence Wizard.

 On the Create a New Task Sequence page, select Create a new custom task sequence.